By 37Design |

 Do I need a special WordPress plugin to use SnapPress?

 Yes, SnapPress requires the free SnapPress Connect companion plugin installed on your WordPress site.
 The plugin is available in the official WordPress Plugin Directory and takes about 30 seconds to install and activate.
-It uses WordPress's built-in application password system and REST API -- it does not add any custom database tables or modify your site's frontend.
+It uses WordPress's built-in application password system and REST API.
+It does not add any custom database tables or modify your site's frontend.
 The plugin simply generates the QR code that links the app to your site securely.

 For a broader look at how to build a complete mobile photography workflow for WordPress, check out our guide on WordPress photography workflows.
 And if you sell products online, our article on bulk uploading WooCommerce product photos covers e-commerce-specific tips.